larpchronicles/rules/rules-topics/11_ritual-magic.md

 ### Rank X

-#### Transformation to &lt;Creature>
-A ritual that grants the target the imbuement of a powerful spirit that remains dormant most of their lives.
-Only in times of great danger or crisis will this spirit emerge and grant it’s host strength to try and persevere.

-A Scroll of Transformation to &lt;Creature> will have a specific creature type listed, and may not be used for any other Creature type.
-These scrolls can never be Memorized or Taught.
-Once cast, this Ritual is Permanent unless subject to a Destroy Ritual Magic

-This ritual requires either at least a single Spirit Gem filled with a fragment of the creature the target wishes to embody, or the blessing and participation of a creature of the indicated type.
+### Variable Level
+#### Curse of Transformation: \<Creature\>
+Applies a Curse of Transformation to the target, transforming them into the named creature.
+The Curse of Transformation will last until the target dies and dissipates (seeks resurrection or reforms at their Spirit Bottle) or is affected by a Destroy Ritual Magic, unless otherwise stated by the stat card provided.

-The effects of Transformation are entirely at Plot discretion, upon receiving a Transformation you will be given a Stat Card for what effects and abilities you will receive should the Transform ever activate.
-These Transformations are often more powerful than a Spirit Familiar, but due to their infrequent activation, they are often less sought after.
+The effects of Transformation are entirely at Plot discretion, upon receiving a Curse of Transformation, the target will be given a Stat Card for the effects and abilities they will receive.
+Curse of Transformations are often more powerful than a newly-acquired Spirit Familiar Transform, but carry significantly more risk due to their impermanence and increased chance of death.

-This ritual acts in opposition to a Spirit Familiar, and someone who has a Spirit Familiar may not have a Transformation, and vice-versa.

-Upon the permanent death of the character, if the character has a Transformation effect on their spirit, they will rise as an optional NPC available to the local Plot Team with the full transformation power of the character.